 5.2.b.
 Label Code is a four or five digit code prefixed with LC.
 GVL started on 1st May 1976 to allocate Labelcodes to labels in order to uniquely identify them.
 Codes are currently assigned by GVL to companies engaged in music recording that are located in the countries of the EU.
 Please enter the whole code as it appears on the release including the 'LC' prefix, if present.
 An example is "LC 0125".
 Please be careful not confuse this with catalog or matrix numbers.

 5.2.c.
-Matrix / Run-Out information is often stamped in the run out grooves of records, or in the inner ring of CDs.
-Vinyl run out etchings can also contain mastering engineer / mastering studio / pressing plant information (often as initials), and extra text.
-This information can all be added to one 'Matrix number' field.
+Matrix / Run-Out information is often stamped in the run out grooves of records or in the inner ring of CDs.
+Vinyl run out etchings can also contain mastering engineer / mastering studio / pressing plant information (often as initials) and extra text.
+This information should all be added to one 'Matrix number' field.

 Matrix Numbers and other run out information can also be extracted from the whole run out inscription, and added as further 'Matrix Number' fields with descriptions and / or expanded upon in the notes as the submitter sees fit.